UPDATE Sept. 1, 2023: Our Open Call is now closed. Thank you to everyone who submitted!

-For a new limited series art journal, Milk seeks works of visual art and writing by artist-mothers on the topic of motherhood.
+For a limited series art journal, Milk seeks works of visual art and writing by artist-mothers on the topic of motherhood.
 See below for details.

 There is no fee for submitting.